xwinxu/bayeSDE/README.md

 > Samples from SDEBNN-learned predictive prior and posterior density distributions.

 ### Usage
-All examples can be swapped in with different vision datasets and includes tensorboard logging for critical metrics.
+All examples can be swapped in with different vision datasets.
+For better readability, tensorboard logging has been excluded (see `torchbnn` instead).

 #### Toy 1D regression to learn complex posteriors:
 ```